- What We Do

 firstname.lastname@example.org / (616) 531-9102

-Chris Dahlvig is our Board Chairman, as well as the Controller for Inland Northwest Community Foundation.
-He has a Bachelor’s degree in Accounting from Whitworth University, an MBA from Northwest Christian University and is a licensed CPA.
+Chris Dahlvig is our Board Chairman.
+Chris is a Controller for Inland Northwest Community Foundation.
+He has a bachelor’s degree in Accounting from Whitworth University, a master’s degree from Northwest Christian University and is a licensed CPA.
 Chris has worked in the not-for-profit sector his entire career including healthcare, outdoor ministry, higher education, and e-waste recycling.
 He has taught accounting and business courses at Baker College of Muskegon and Whitworth University.
 Chris enjoys podcasts that stimulate his brain, playing his guitar, golfing, running 5Ks, and hanging out with his family.
 Chris’s wife, Jolyn, has her PhD in Higher Education Leadership and is an educator and consultant.
 They have two children and live in Spokane, WA.

-Berniz Constanza is Kent School Services Network (KSSN) Community School Coordinator at Gerald R. Ford Academic Center in Grand Rapids, MI.
-KSSN is a non-profit partner of the schools that help students and families access needed resources – from school supplies to food, secure housing and a sense of community.
+Berniz Constanza is the Education Manager for Inner City Christian Federation, a non-profit housing corporation shaped by its belief that all people deserve safe, clean, affordable housing.
+She formerly worked as Community School Coordinator for Kent School Services Network (KSSN), a non-profit partner of the schools that help students and families access needed resources – from school supplies to food, secure housing and a sense of community.
 Berniz has a bachelor’s degree in Business Administration from Calvin College.
 She is a process developer and strategic thinker, capable of effectively moving organizations forward.
 Berniz lives with her husband, Aaron, in Grand Rapids, MI.
 Learn more about Berniz here.